shayekh/shayekh.github.io/README.md

 - Complied with architectural standards and guidelines to maintain system integrity and scalability.
 - Ensured integration testing met performance requirements for a high-quality product.

-**Software Engineer @ BRAC IT (May 2021 - April 2022)**
-- Supported the development of financial software with a user base exceeding millions.
-- Complied with architectural standards and guidelines to maintain system integrity and scalability.
-- Ensured integration testing met performance requirements for a high-quality product.

 **Research Fellow @ ICT Division, Bangladesh (July 2021 - December 2022)**
 - Researched on ' Indoor Positioning and Navigation using Bluetooth Low Energy and Cloud Service in Healthcare Perspective.